 About Grigory Tsidulko

-Although he grew up far from the ocean, Grigory has always been passionate about it and cetaceans.
+Despite growing up far from the coast in central Russia, Grigory has always been passionate about the ocean and marine mammals.
 He graduated from Moscow State University with degrees in marine biology and ecology.
-Grigory has participated in or led over 20 research expeditions on gray whales, orcas, arctic foxes, northern fur seals and walrus.
+He has pursued an academic career since 1998 studying gray whales, orcas, arctic foxes, northern fur seals, walruses, and bowhead whales.

-Passionate about marine mammals, Grigory has advocated for whales and dolphins in Russia and beyond as a campaigner for the International Fund for Animal Welfare.
-Advocacy for whales and dolphins also brought Grigory to Antarctica as an Antarctic Ocean Alliance representative for Russia, advocating for the designation of marine protected areas around the Antarctic.
+Grigory has advocated for whales, dolphins, and other marine creatures in Russia and around the world as campaigner for marine mammals to the International Fund for Animal Welfare.
+Advocacy for whales and dolphins brought Grigory far across the equator to Antarctica.
+He joined Antarctic Ocean Alliance and worked as its representative for Russia where he has advocated for the designation of marine protected areas in the Antarctic.